 Ducks have a language all their own.
-Learning how to interpret both the sounds they make and their behavior can provide keepers with a keen insight in how the ducks feel, what they need, and if predators are lurking about.
+Learning how to interpret both the sounds they make and their behavior can provide keepers with a keen insight into how the ducks feel, what they need, and if predators are lurking about.

 The verbal language ducks use can vary widely by breed among both domesticated and wild ducks.

-The non-verbal language or behaviors of ducks can vary also, but not quite as widely as the sounds these poultry birds make.
+The non-verbal language or behaviors of ducks can vary also, but not quite as wide as the sounds these poultry birds make.
 Interpreting duck behavior can begin mere moments after a duckling is born and continue to involve as the meat and egg bird ages.

 Table of Contents:

 Duck Verbal Language

 Both drakes (male ducks) and hen (female ducks) typically develop vocal “speech” patterns that sound unique enough that a keeper can easily differentiate between the two.

 Drakes generally communicate verbally in a lower tone and in a more rapid manner.
 A hen usually takes a more demanding and higher tone when communicating with her ducklings and other flock members.

 Although we will never be sure exactly what one duck is saying to another, the members of the flock seem to easily understand each verbal and non-verbal cue.

 It will not take long before you begin to get the gist of what the duck flock wants though, especially if you are late to the coop at feeding time.
 Adamant free-ranging ducks have been known to show up on a keeper’s doorstep calling them out to tend to the chore.